ibexa/documentation-developer/docs/guide/content_model.md

 ### Field definitions

-Aside from the metadata, a Content Type contains any number of Field definitions (but has to contain at least one).
+Aside from the metadata, a Content Type may contain any number of Field definitions (but has to contain at least one).
 They determine what Fields of what Field Types will be included in all Content items based on this Content Type.

 ![Diagram of an example Content Type](img/content_model_type_diagram.png)